• Booted Eagle (Hieraaetus pennatus) Sep. 2)

 • Chaffinch: Fringilla coelebs —-• Common Cuckoo: Cuculus canorus —-• Eurasian Jay: Garrulus glandarius —-• European Greenfinch: Carduelis chloris —-• European Crested Tit: Lophophanes cristatus —-• European Turtle-dove: Streptopelia turtur —-• Goldfinch: Carduelis carduelis —-• Great Spotted Woodpecker: Dendrocopos major —-• Grey Wagtail: Motacilla cinerea —-• Lesser Spotted Woodpecker: Dendrocopos minor —-• Little Egret: Egretta garzetta —-• Little Owl: Athene noctua —-• Long-tailed Tit: Aegithalos caudatus —-• Northern Goshawk: Accipiter gentilis —-• Peregrine Falcon: Falco peregrinus —-• Raven: Corvus corax —-• Redstart: Phoenicurus phoenicurus —-• Red Kite: Milvus milvus —-• Serin: Serinus serinus —-• Sparrowhawk: Accipiter nisus —-• Woodlark: Lullula arborea

 The imposing cornice is populated by some endemic and rare plants including Narcissus calcicola, a species of daffodil from Portugal (pictured), and Bellevalia hackelii, a hyacinth.
 Also, being a largely calcareous outcrop, Rocha da Pena offers excellent ecological conditions for certain genus of wild orchids to thrive.
 A profusion of orchids, some rare and some more common, grows in Rocha da Pena.
-Its botanical richness and geomorphological features are the reason why Rocha da Pena is, by law, a ‘Special Protected Area’.
+Its botanical richness and geomorphological features are the reason why Rocha da Pena is a ‘Special Protected Area’.
 The more interesting floral species and their flowering months, are:

 Orchids (found across the plateau and along the south face)